wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-doppelganger.md

 Your studies of the aberration has changed you in horrible, gruesome ways: you lose all features on ...

 1. ... your left leg.
 1. ... your right leg.
 1. ... your off arm.
 1. ... your good arm.
 1. ... your face.
 1. reroll.
-You know the [spell word](https://saltygoo.github.io/class/magic-user#spell-words) *Copy* and gain one spell dice.
+You know the [spell word](https://saltygoo.github.io/class/magic-user#spell-words) *Copy* and gain one Spell Die.
 </details>

 <details markdown="1">